sulo61/RetrofitCacheCallback/README.md

 # RetrofitCacheCallback

-CacheCallback implements Retrofit Callback.
+CacheCallback implements Retrofit Callback and using SharedPreferences to store data.
 Use it instead of Retrofit default callback.